 Storage space should consider the supplies and equipment needed for the length of time and number of occupants to be sheltered.
-Storage location should ensure accessibility and protection from event hazards as well as temperature fluctuations, high humidity, sunlight, and pests.
+The storage location should ensure accessibility and protection from event hazards as well as temperature fluctuations, high humidity, sunlight, and pests.

-Many areas of the U.S. are vulnerable to multiple hazards including tornados, hurricanes, earthquakes, drought, flooding, wildfires, power outages and industrial accidents (Figure 1).
+Many areas of the U.S. are vulnerable to multiple hazards including tornados, hurricanes, earthquakes, drought, flooding, wildfires, severe cold weather, power outages and industrial accidents (Figure 1).
 Emergency supply storage should be considered for homes located throughout the U.S.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.